 The access and dissemination activities will vary according to the size and goals of the project.
 Applicants should include a well-described plan for access to and dissemination of the resource and its contents, consistent with achieving the goals of this program.
 The resource materials or data should be easily accessible by the scientific community.
 For some projects, the materials or data can be provided to established resources for distribution.
 For example, clone sets can be supplied to the appropriate model organism resource centers or commercial distributors, and structural variation data can be provided to the central genetic variation databases.
 Some projects, such as MODs or other genome informatics resources, will require a separate infrastructure for access and dissemination.
 In these cases, both the hardware and software components of this infrastructure should be described.
-The utility of the dissemination activity should be described along with the process for user-centric design.
+The utility of the dissemination activity should be described along with the process for improving the resource in response to community needs and input.
+Any web-based dissemination activities should emphasize user-centric design.